Classifying Tractable Instances of the Generalized Cable-Trench Problem: The Strength Index of a Graph

+With Theorem~\ref{thm:cycles} we have shown that, when wedging a cycle $G$ at a non-root vertex, we may always use either a local cable-trench solution $T_G$ or an easily computed alternative local tree $T'_G$ (i.e. the tree obtained by removing the breaking edge) when constructing a global cable-trench solution in $G \wedge H$.

+That is, we now know that while a local solution to the cable-trench problem within $G$ is not always sufficient to find a global solution within $G \wedge H$, there is only a single other possibility for what the restriction to $G$ could be that we might need to consider.
+So, there are \emph{at most} two options for a cable-trench solution to $G \wedge H$ we must check.

-In the broader algorithmic context, the strength indices and breaking edge of a graph $G$ are internal properties of $G$, and thus for a fixed graph $G$, can be precomputed.
-When wedging graph $H$ onto $G$, the spanning tree computation reduces to a simple check of whether or not $|H|$ exceeds the strength of the graph, and if so, we can immediately determine the optimal spanning tree of the wedge via the breaking edge.
-In essence, these internal graph properties offer more savings in Algorithm \ref{alg:cap} as the cost computation is drastically simplified.
+In the broader algorithmic context, the strength indices and breaking edges of a graph $G$ are internal properties of $G$, and thus for a fixed graph $G$, can be precomputed.
+When wedging graph $H$ onto $G$, the spanning tree computation then reduces to a simple check of whether or not $|H|$ exceeds the strength of the wedge vertex, and if so, we immediately know an optimal spanning tree for the wedge graph via knowing the breaking edge.
+In essence, these internal graph properties offer even more time savings in Algorithm \ref{alg:cap} as the for loop is now unnecessary and the cost computation is drastically simplified.